Table of Contents

 Since they all know their numbers, they also know that you need to recruit a LOT of people to find the small percentage of winners.

-Now to be fair, studies show that anywhere from 50-80% of small businesses fail within their first 5 years.
+Now to be fair, studies show that 50% of small businesses fail within their first 5 years.

 So no matter how you look at it, entrepreneurship is HARD and the odds are stacked against you.